 Besides the right ingredients, there are two key points of technique to bear in mind: Don’t skimp on the olive oil, which should be very abundant to ensure that the pasta has the right ‘slippery’ consistency.
 And don’t overcook the pasta.
 Of course, you should never overcook the pasta, but it is absolutely critical for this dish.
 In fact, as indicated above, you should slightly undercook the pasta as it needs to simmer for a minute or two in the sauce.

 In Naples, where this dish originated, the typical pasta is vermicelli, a spaghetti-like long pasta.
 Spaghetti are probably the most common pasta elsewhere in Italy.
 And linguine also make for a fine choice.

-One final note: unless you want to commit culinary heresy—and ruin a lovely dish in the process—do not under any circumstances add grated cheese to your clam sauce!
+One final note: unless you want to commit culinary heresy—and ruin a lovely dish in the process—do not under any circumstances add grated cheese to your spaghetti with clam sauce!
 Mi raccomando…